astralfrontier/peppermile.org/src/grand-adventure.md

 Important note!
 This version of the PDF is _unfinished_.
 The following issues remain:

 * Formatting and flow is still incomplete.
+I'm working on it.
 * Talispire Archetypes need better formatting.
 * There is unfilled white space.
 More clip art will be added soon.
 * Printing the PDF is extremely slow, and the top half-inch or so is cut off.